 Story

-I’m Judith, a mixed media artist with a strong background in traditional and alternative process photographic techniques.
-I have incorporated mixed media into my photography since the 1980’s; beginning in my college years, I have traveled on a journey of independent study, constantly expanding my knowledge and gradually bringing more collage, writing, and drawing into my finished pieces.
+Hi, I'm Judith Monroe, a mixed media artist with a strong background in traditional and alternative process photographic techniques.
+I have incorporated mixed media into my photography since the 1980’s, beginning in my college years.
+I have traveled on a journey of independent study, constantly expanding my knowledge and gradually bringing more collage, writing, and drawing into my finished pieces.

-The resulting imagery is a lot like my personal journal pages, with dominating photos that bleed into color and texture; hidden treasures of text and sketches wait for the viewer to discover them.
-My artworks contain multiple layers of physical materials, representing layers of meaning; beginning with black and white photographs that stand in for the physical world, I add layers of collage, color and text that represent the spiritual world, giving our physical world meaning and substance.
+The resulting imagery is much like my personal journal pages, with dominating photos that blend into color and texture; hidden treasures of text and images wait for the viewer to discover them.
+My artworks contain multiple layers of physical materials, representing layers of meaning.
+Beginning with base photographs that stand in for the physical world, I add layers of collage, color and text that represent the spiritual world, giving our physical world meaning and substance.

 My unique creative process has been featured in both local and national media.
 My artworks are included in public and private collections from Sacramento to Scotland and shown in galleries in California and Arizona.